 Weight loss.
 With an end goal of being healthy and losing 30kg.
-A small goal could be to lose 6kg over 12 weeks or to lose a dress size over 12 weeks.
+A small goal could be to lose 6kg over 12 weeks or a dress size over 12 weeks.

 For the weight loss goal, the actions you may need to take are; exercise and monitoring what you eat.
-Therefore the habit tracker will have multiple actions to track.
-To start with you may commence placing a tick in your 90 day tracker when you have tracked your food or eaten healthy, as well as ticked the days you exercise.
+A habit tracker can track multiple actions, which can help you stay motivated to lose weight.
+To start with, you may place a tick in your 90-day tracker when you have tracked your food or eaten healthy, as well as ticked the days you exercise.

 The habit tracker printable.

-Success doesn’t just happen it is planned for and that is why I like tracking habits that lead me closer to my goals.
-What I love most about using a habit tracker is it is a simple system that keeps me accountable and helps me step closer towards my goals.
-If you think a habit tracker will help you download your printable habit tracker.
+Success doesn’t just happen.
+It is planned for.
+Tracking habits can lead me closer to my goals.
+What I love most about using a habit tracker is it is a simple system that keeps me accountable and helps me step closer to my goals.
+Download the weekly habit tracker to start tracking your habits.